 Companies are required to provide adequate personnel, tools and equipment, and organizational structure to support their management system.
 Signage, documented processes, specific tools or machine guards, or even extra workers for a specific task can all help to ensure the effectiveness of the system, and the safety of all involved in the process.

-Worker competence must be monitored as they perform the necessary functions of their job within the OH&S system protocols.
-Their capabilities must be documented and reviewed periodically, and education, training, and experiential learning opportunities offered to assist in their professional development.
-If competencies are unable to be met, the organization must have a plan for reassignment and replacement to ensure optimal health and safety.
+Worker competence must be documented and reviewed periodically, and education, training, and experiential learning opportunities offered to assist in their professional development.

 Organizations are required to make all team members aware of company OH&S policies and objectives.
-Workers are responsible for understanding how their work and actions play a role in the success of the system, and will need to demonstrate awareness of their knowledge of the system and system-related variables (such as failure to comply repercussions, incident reaction, management, and prevention, and new hazard identification).
-They must also demonstrate an understanding of their right to remove themselves from any situation in which they feel unsafe and should feel comfortable doing so without fear of repercussion.
+Workers are responsible for understanding how their work and actions play a role in the success of the system, and will need to demonstrate awareness of their knowledge of the system.
+They must also demonstrate an understanding of their right to remove themselves from any situation in which they feel unsafe without fear of repercussion.

 Clause 8 – Operation